Passengers Who Call Uber Instead Of An Ambulance Put Drivers At Risk

 “I was a little nervous,” Fish said.
 “I didn’t know what was going to happen.”

-Ride hail drivers are, by and large, untrained, self-employed workers driving their own cars on a part-time basis.
+Ride-hail drivers are, by and large, untrained, self-employed workers driving their own cars on a part-time basis.
 They’re not medical professionals.
 But as health care costs have risen and ride hail has become more pervasive, people are increasingly relying on Uber and Lyft drivers to get them to the hospital when they need emergency care.

-A recent (yet to be peer reviewed) study found that, after Uber enters new markets, the rates of ambulance rides typically go down, meaning fewer people call professionals in favor of the cheaper option.
-People have always taken taxis to the hospital — there’s the classic example of the woman going into labor in the back of a cab — but ride hail technology makes it much easier, especially in less densely populated cities.
-This money-saving tactic might make sense for people in non-critical condition, but it puts ride-hail drivers in an uncomfortable position.
+A recent (yet to be peer-reviewed) study found that, after Uber enters new markets, the rates of ambulance rides typically go down, meaning fewer people call professionals in favor of the cheaper option.
+People have always taken taxis to the hospital — there’s the classic example of the woman going into labor in the back of a cab — but ride-hail technology makes it much easier, especially in less densely populated cities.
+This money-saving tactic might make sense for people in noncritical condition, but it puts ride-hail drivers in an uncomfortable position.
 They’re forced to choose between assuming potential legal liability if something goes wrong, or dealing with a sense of guilt and the fear of getting a lower rating if they decline or cancel the ride.

 Fish didn’t have much of a choice about taking the man to the emergency room — by the time he learned where the rider was going and why, they were already on their way.
 This happens frequently.
 But in another instance, Fish willingly agreed to take someone to the ER, a restaurant kitchen worker who’d sliced his hand open while working.